This is our full guide to Swahili (aka Kiswahili), including every essential fact you want to know.

 Accepting a lingua franca would imply accepting that many local languages will die away over time, something many are not willing to accept.
 It would mean accepting the language of one region above that of many others.
 Finally, it would mean overcoming a lot of prejudices associated with Swahili in regions, like associations with it being a lower-class language, or one spoken by the military.

-One thing we’re sure of is that of all African languages, Swahili has come the closest to being a lingua franca, and that learning it will be invaluable for travelling to Tanzania and Kenya.
-We’re looking forward to seeing what the future brings.
+One thing we’re sure of is that of all African languages, Swahili has come the closest to being a lingua franca, and that it is invaluable for travelling to Tanzania and Kenya.